Hycroft Mining Holding Corporation

 Scan Results

 Daily timeframeHycroft Mining Holding Corporation, together with its subsidiaries, operates as a gold and silver exploration and development company in the United States.
-With a market capitalization of $3.02B, it sits in mid-cap territory.
+Valued at $1.68B, HYMC is a small-cap name in its sector.
 Its property, Hycroft Mine, consists of 25 patented claims covering approximately 1,855 acres and 3,249 unpatented lode and placer claims spanning 62,298 acres located 54 miles northwest of Winnemucca in Nevada.

 Market Cap